SAP/fosstars-rating-core/README.md

 We currently don't have a support channel.
 If you have a question, please also ask it via GitHub issues.

-# Contributing to the project
+# Contributing

-We welcome ideas for improvements and pull requests.
+We appreciate feedback, ideas for improvements and, of course, pull requests.

 Please follow [this guideline](CONTRIBUTING.md) if you'd like to contribute to the project.